U.S. Secret Service officers sidelined by COVID-19

-WASHINGTON (Reuters) - More than 130 U.S. Secret Service officers assigned to protect President Donald Trump have been sidelined by COVID-19, the Washington Post reported on Friday as the novel coronavirus outbreak spread at the White House.
+WASHINGTON (Reuters) - Dozens of U.S. Secret Service officers assigned to protect President Donald Trump have been sidelined by COVID-19, the Washington Post and New York Times reported on Friday as the coronavirus outbreak spread at the White House.

-A U.S. government source familiar with the situation confirmed that numerous Secret Service officers had gone into quarantine but did not provide a specific number.
-Not all those in quarantine had tested positive for COVID-19, the source said.
+Two U.S. government sources familiar with the situation confirmed to Reuters that Secret Service officers had tested positive for the virus but did not provide a specific number.
+One of the sources said a larger number of officers who had not tested positive had gone into quarantine as a protective measure.

 The Post did not say how many officers tested positive for the virus versus those who had to isolate because of close contact with an infected co-worker.
 It said about 10% of the core security team had been sidelined.